phaustin/climate_students_eoas/content/gradsyllabus.rst

 student must hand in their own solution in their own words.

-Each student will choose (from the list below, or in agreement with instructors) a relevant peer-reviewed journal paper to read and present to the class.
+Each student will choose (from the list below, or in agreement with instructors) one relevant peer-reviewed journal paper to read and present to the class.

 To present in:

-Week 4 or 5:
+Week 4 or 5, one of:

 Seeley et al. 2019, `FAT or FiTT: Are Anvil Clouds or the Tropopause Temperature Invariant? <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018RG000607>`_

 Zelinka et al. 2020, `Causes of Higher Climate Sensitivity in CMIP6 Models <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2019GL085782>`_

 Meehl et al. 2020, `Context for interpreting equilibrium climate sensitivity and transient climate response from the CMIP6 Earth system models <https://www.science.org/doi/10.1126/sciadv.aba1981>`_

-Week 6:
+Week 6, one of:
 Hourdin et al. 2017, `The Art and Science of Climate Model Tuning <https://journals.ametsoc.org/view/journals/bams/98/3/bams-d-15-00135.1.xml>`_

 O'Gorman and Dwyer 2018, `Using Machine Learning to Parameterize Moist Convection: Potential for Modeling of Climate, Climate Change, and Extreme Events <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018MS001351>`_

 Week 7: